 What Is the Canadian Dental Care Plan (CDCP)?

 The Canadian Dental Care Plan (CDCP) is a new program from the federal government that helps people, especially seniors, get the dental care they need.
 It’s made for Canadians who don’t have private dental insurance and may struggle to afford dental visits.
 The goal is to make sure everyone, especially seniors, can keep their teeth and gums healthy without worrying about high costs.
+Book a CDCP appointment at our North York clinic.

 Eligibility Criteria for Seniors